modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## When-Equations

-The `when`-equations in Flat Modelica are more restricted compared to full Modelica.
+The `when`-equations in Base Modelica are more restricted compared to full Modelica.
 In summary:
 - `when`-equations have no meaning at all for the initialization problem:
   * No special treatment of `initial()` as a `when`-clause trigger expression.